ktor-doc-jp/ktor-doc-jp/pages/quickstart/docker.md

 docker run -it -p 8080:8080 --rm my-application
 ```

 With this command we start docker in a foreground mode.
-It will wait for server to exit, or will respond to `Ctrl+C`
+It will wait for server to exit, also it
-to stop. `-it` is telling docker to allocate a terminal (tty) for logs output and responding to interrupt key sequence.
+will respond to `Ctrl+C` to stop it. `-it` instructs docker to allocate a terminal (*tty*) to pipe the stdout
+and to respond to the interrupt key sequence.

-Since our server is running in a container now, we should tell Docker to expose a port so we can actually access the
+Since our server is running in an isolated container now, we should tell Docker to expose a port so we can
-server.
+actually access the server port.
 Parameter `-p 8080:8080` tells docker to publish port 8080 from inside a container as a port 8080 on a local
 machine.
 Thus, when you tell your browser to visit `localhost:8080` it will first reach to Docker and it will bridge
 it into internal port `8080` for your application.

-By default a container’s file system persists even after the container exits, so we supply `--rm` option to start clean.
+By default a container’s file system persists even after the container exits, so we supply `--rm` option to prevent
+piling garbage.

 For more information about running a docker image please consult [docker run](https://docs.docker.com/engine/reference/run)
 documentation.

 ### Pushing docker image

-After your application has been successfully running locally it may be time to deploy it.
+Once your application is running locally successfully, it might be a time to deploy it:

 ```text
 docker tag my-application hub.example.com/docker/registry/tag